Skip to content

 Issue #156: Graph Authentication and ExchangeOnlineManagement

-DLLPickle packages an exact net48 Azure.Core 1.55.0 dependency and exact MSAL managed-family pins for the supported base profile.
-Real Windows PowerShell validation showed that preloading a newer Azure.Core can still allow Graph’s 1.51.1 copy to load side-by-side, which causes the GetTokenAsync type identity failure.
-The issue repro tests assert that the protected Windows PowerShell import path uses the maintained Azure.Core preload line.
+DLLPickle packages exact Azure.Core and MSAL managed-family pins for the supported base profile.
+The issue repro tests assert that the protected import path maintains the expected Azure.Core preload line to avoid GetTokenAsync type identity failures.

 For sessions that need Exchange Online, Microsoft Teams, Microsoft Graph, and Az.Accounts imported together, use: